vaginessa/dns-wiki/FAQ.md

 ```
 # 1 = enforcing mode / 0 = permissive
 adb shell su 0 setenforce 1
-# On an emulator use
+# On an emulator simply use
 emulator -selinux permissive
 ```